jitsedesmet/thesis/_papers/thesis-report/chapters/future-work.typ

 This work focusses on @ldp exposed through a restful interface.
 For such an interface, data is linked to newly created tuples through `ldp:contains` predicates.
-When we don't use @ldp, or use a different kind of interface, the question we try to answer might shift from "Where do I save this resource?" to "What other resources are linked to this new one, and through what predicates"?
+When we don't use @ldp, or use a different kind of interface, the question we try to answer might shift from "Where do I store this resource?" to "What other resources are linked to this new one, and through what predicates"?

 There is merit to investigating different interfacing technologies because @ldp is far from perfect.